-If an individual sustains an injury on University property and is not involved in compensable work for the University, a Standard Liability Incident Report should be filed with the Employment and Benefits Office.
+If an individual sustains an injury on University property and is not involved in compensable work for the University, a Standard Liability Incident Report should be filed with the Department of Human Resources.
 The Oklahoma Governmental Tort Claims Act governs coverage provided for those individuals who are on state property but not performing compensable work and are injured while on state property.
 Claims to the State Risk Management Office will be evaluated to determine if the University is liable for damages.
-Additional information is available in the Employment and Benefits Office.
+Additional information is available in the Department of Human Resources.

 10.6.2 Workers’ Compensation

-If an employee sustains an injury during the course of the performance of compensable work for the University, appropriate Workers’ Compensation claim forms must be filed through the Employment and Benefits Office.
+If an employee sustains an injury during the course of the performance of compensable work for the University, appropriate Workers’ Compensation claim forms must be filed through the Department of Human Resources.
 See further information about Workers’ Compensation.